All Episodes

 There's a distinct American culture.

-And that culture's under assault and it's under attack.
+And that culture is under assault and it's under attack.

-I don't know what you were so mad about.
+I don't know what you're so mad about.

-This is really a cool day on the phones up.
+Really, a cool day on the phones out there.

-Ladies and gentlemen, uh little little uh quick lesson here in asset management.
+Ladies and gentlemen, a little quick lesson here in asset management.

-You have an asset that is uh growing in value every day.
+You have an asset that is growing in value every day.

 It's your computer.